 Swallowed Air

-Dogs that eat quickly often swallow air along with their food.
+Dogs who eat quickly often swallow air along with their food.
 If they don’t burp up the air, then it’ll exit the body in—you guessed it—farts.
 Brachycephalic breeds (short-nosed dogs) tend to swallow a lot of air throughout the day due to their atypical anatomy, so they may be more prone to farting.

 Diet